coatespt/cursor-twitter/USER_MANUAL.md

 The username and passwords are guest,guest.

 Note that the sending and acking rates are accurate.
 If you are using a language filter as specified in config.yaml, you will see a smaller number under "Pipeline statistics" in the log file.
 This is because Pipeline statitics isn't counting  the ones that are filtered out because they are not mareked as being of your desired language.

+---

 ## Sender Scripts

 ### CSV to RabbitMQ Sender (`sender/send_csv_to_mq.py`)

-Sends CSV files as messages to RabbitMQ for processing by the main pipeline.
+The sender reads the CSV Tweet files and sends them one by one as messages via RabbitMQ.
+The main pipeline program picks them up from Rabbit.
+There is no real point in doing this for testing, as MQ slows down processing by five to ten X.

+You definitely would want to use this if, for instance, you were getting the JSON live on another machine, parsing it, and sending it on to the main.

 **Usage:**
 ```bash